vinkrish/boston-housi/predict-house-price/README.md

 ## Model Evaluation & Validation
 ## Project: Predicting Boston Housing Prices

-Welcome to the first project of the Machine Learning Engineer Nanodegree!
-In this notebook, some template code has already been provided for you, and you will need to implement additional functionality to successfully complete this project.
-You will not need to modify the included code beyond what is requested.
-Sections that begin with **'Implementation'** in the header indicate that the following block of code will require additional functionality which you must provide.
-Instructions will be provided for each section and the specifics of the implementation are marked in the code block with a 'TODO' statement.
-Please be sure to read the instructions carefully!

-In addition to implementing code, there will be questions that you must answer which relate to the project and your implementation.
-Each section where you will answer a question is preceded by a **'Question X'** header.
-Carefully read each question and provide thorough answers in the following text boxes that begin with **'Answer:'**.
-Your project submission will be evaluated based on your answers to each of the questions and the implementation you provide.

->**Note:** Code and Markdown cells can be executed using the **Shift + Enter** keyboard shortcut.
-In addition, Markdown cells can be edited by typically double-clicking the cell to enter edit mode.

 ## Getting Started
 In this project, you will evaluate the performance and predictive power of a model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts.
 A model trained on this data that is seen as a *good fit* could then be used to make certain predictions about a home — in particular, its monetary value.
 This model would prove to be invaluable for someone like a real estate agent who could make use of such information on a daily basis.